Color of clothing: Social significance

-Colors have social, cultural and political significance.
-Clothing colors also discriminates.
-In the past, some societies and cultures have adopted unconventional fashion trends.
-Pink and blue, for example, are associated to a gender stereotype.
-Gender stereotypes can be seen not only on the color of clothing, but also regarding clothing being classified by gender, such as jeans for men, hence skirts for women.
-These gender stereotypes also classified by colors such as pink for women, hence blue for men.
-In Hinduism, for example, widows are required to wear white, and in contrast to this Brides in western cultures wear white wedding gowns.
+Colors have social, cultural, and political significance.
+In the past, some societies and cultures have adopted unconventional fashion trends, which have led to discrimination and/or controversy.
+The colors pink and blue are associated with gender stereotypes.
+Pink is seen to be a feminine color and blue is seen to be a masculine color.
+Clothing color stereotypes can also be seen across cultures.
+In Hinduism, for example, widows are required to wear white, while brides in Western cultures wear white wedding gowns.
 In Christianity, the color black is associated with mourning.

 Identity

-US President George W. Bush and Laura Bush attend funeral services Friday, April 8, 2005, for the late Pope John Paul II in St. Peter's Square.
+US President George W. Bush and Laura Bush attend funeral services on Friday, April 8, 2005, for the late Pope John Paul II in St. Peter's Square.